TOUR POLICIES & PROCEDURES

 Use of cell phones by players will not be permitted at any time during tournament play. iPhone, iPod and MP3 music players are not permitted during the tournament round.
 Violation of this policy results in disqualification.

-**Note: Due to COVID-19 concerns, refund deadlines and policies have been adjusted for all tournaments through April 31, 2020.
-The new “Refund Deadline” for March/April tournaments is 7AM the Friday before the event.
+**Note: Due to COVID-19 concerns, refund deadlines and policies have been adjusted for all tournaments through May 31, 2020.
+The new “Refund Deadline” for May tournaments is 7AM the Wednesday before the event.
 Players may withdraw from any event in that time period without penalty (up until the above posted deadline).
-Also, the $25 admin fee has been reduced to $5.
-The RMJT will review this policy in mid-April and may decide to extend this policy into May events.**
+Also, the $25 admin fee has been reduced to $10.
+Standard refund policies an deadlines will apply to all tournaments after May 31, 2020.**

 To cancel a tournament registration – e-mail firstname.lastname@example.org with player name and tournament name/date.
 In the event of a cancellation, funds will be returned to credit card used to make the purchase.
 ALL REFUNDS will be subjected to a $25 cancellation fee, per player, per entry.

 Refund request deadline is 12 PM (Noon), minimum of 5 days prior to Round 1 (Ex: Monday at 12 PM (Noon) before the following Sat-Sun tournament).
 Once the deadline has passed, NO REFUNDS WILL BE GIVEN, unless one of the below requirements is met: